Experiencing Refined Elegance at Kocatas Mansions, Istanbul: A Luxurious Escape in the Heart of History

 My final thoughts on Six Senses Kocatas Mansions:

 Having taken quite a few years to actually get there to visit, I’m so glad we did.
 I think if we had been staying here only in Istanbul, it might have been a little disappointing being a distance from the historic areas of central Istanbul, but as a secondary option or if you’ve seen all of the main sites in Istanbul this would be very high up my recommendation list.
-I loved the history behind the mansions, and these had been so lovingly restored, but still have those modern and luxurious influenc
+I loved the history behind the mansions, and these had been so lovingly restored, but still have those modern and luxurious influences.

 Comment Below: